BertHav/Omgevingsmonitor_Software/README.md

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.52 <a name="version452"></a>
+Minor improvements/fixes.
+It was necessary that the entire key length input was contained within 1 USB host poll.
+Because only a cut & paste led to a successful change in EEPROM, this has been adjusted.
+All logging regarding keys is also sent to the serial log port.
+The logging output of a line to USB is now always sent within a maximum of 1 USB-A host poll period in the default configuration (no USB logging selected during compilation).
+This prevents distorted output.

 ## version 4.51 <a name="version451"></a>
 The airpressure value is now uploaded to opensensemap.org.
 The hPa sensor created afterwards in opensensemap can be added by connecting a terminal program directly to the USB-C connector of the OmgevingsMonitor.
 Enter a number of characters, for example, HelpMe.
 If the sensor key in opensensemap.org is completely different, the command $5,here_the_sensorid can be executed.
 For a key where only the last two characters differ from the boxid, #5,xx can be used.